-Table 11 and Section 9.5.2 list synchronous data transfer periods supported by the drive.
+Table 11 and Section 9.5.2 list Synchronous Data transfer periods supported by the drive.
 The data transfer period to be used by the drive and the initiator is established by an exchange of messages during the Message Phase of operation.
-See the section on message protocol in the SCSI Interface Product Manual, P/N 77738479.
+See the section "Extended Message" on message protocol in the SCSI Interface Product Manual, part number 77738479.
+Byte 3 of the message format lists a transfer period factor.
+The factors possible and equivalent transfer periods are listed in Table 11.